beeware/briefcase/docs/en/reference/platforms/android/gradle.md

 $ briefcase package android --adhoc-sign
 ```

-> [!IMPORTANT]
+/// note | Note

-> Keep your keystore file secure and backed up.
+Keep your keystore file secure and backed up.
 If you lose it, you will not be able to publish updates to your app on the Play Store.

+///

 Debug APKs (produced with `-p debug-apk`) are signed automatically by the Android SDK debug key and do not go through this signing flow.